-Further details on both revenue and capital expenditure for 2011/12 will be provided in an outturn report to be presented to cabinet during October 2012.
+Further details on both revenue and capital expenditure for 2012/13 are provided in an outturn report to scrutiny committee considered at its meeting in July 2013.

-Treasury management 2011/12
+Treasury management 2012/13

-In accordance with the Treasury Management strategy, by actively managing its investments, the council earned interest and investment income of £415,008 against a budget of £371,800.
-The average rate earned on cash investments for the year was 1.39 per cent.
+In accordance with the Treasury Management strategy, by actively managing its investments, the council earned interest and investment income of £0.6 million against a budget of £0.4 million.
+The average rate earned on cash investments for the year was 2.0 per cent.
 In accordance with the council's medium term financial plan (MTFP) income from interest and investments is applied in year to support the revenue account.
 There were no capital gains on the council's investments.

-Further details on revenue and capital expenditure, and treasury management for 2011/12 will be provided in an outturn report to be presented to both cabinet and audit and governance committee during September 2012.
+Further details on treasury management for 2012/13 are provided in an outturn report to both cabinet and audit and governance committee considered during September 2013.